-been described as a tight oligopoly (with only three major facilities-based providers), 29 and local cellular markets are duopolies (two providers), although that will change as PCS license holders roll out services.
+The structure of most telecommunications markets, at least over the near term, will be oligopoly rather than competition.
+Local exchange markets have been monopolies, and competitive entry is, at best, nascent.
+The inter-LATA market has been described as a tight oligopoly (with only three major facilities-based providers), and local cellular markets are duopolies (two providers), although that will change as PCS license holders roll out services.
 In some oligopolies the dominant firm acts as the market leader, and there is a competitive fringe of smaller firms that act as followers, keeping their prices at or slightly below the leader's.
-30 For example, the pricing behavior of MCI and Sprint has been described as following AT&T's leadership or operating under its price umbrella.
+For example, the pricing behavior of MCI and Sprint has been described as following AT&T's leadership or operating under its price umbrella.

 Without some control on its behavior, a market leader may drive the fringe out, or it may allow the fringe to operate in order not to arouse antitrust concerns.
-The possibility of this sort of behavior may be a rationale for the FCC's "dominant" carrier regulation of AT&T. In addition, the differential rules placed on incumbent LECs by the 1996 Act and the unbundling, resale, interconnection, and nondiscriminatory access provisions contained in the 1996 Act and the FCC's implementation of it 32 recognize the potential market power of the incumbents and attempt to constrain abuse of that power.
+The possibility of this sort of behavior may be a rationale for the FCC's "dominant" carrier regulation of AT&T. In addition, the differential rules placed on incumbent LECs by the 1996 Act and the unbundling, resale, interconnection, and nondiscriminatory access

-29 This will change as the RHCs obtain permission to offer in-region, inter-LATA toll service.
+&lt;sup>29 This will change as the RHCs obtain permission to offer in-region, inter-LATA toll service.

-30 Overt collusion to control prices constitutes an illegal restraint of trade under Section 1 of the Sherman Act.
+&lt;sup>30 Overt collusion to control prices constitutes an illegal restraint of trade under Section 1 of the Sherman Act.
 Tacit collusion is also illegal.
 Price leadership falls in a "gray" area, but the longer it persists, and the more it becomes "understood," the more likely it is to be considered tacit collusion and, thus, illegal.

-31 The FCC has concluded that it no longer needs to apply dominant carrier regulation to AT&T. As might be expected, AT&T's rivals appealed this action.
+&lt;sup>31 The FCC has concluded that it no longer needs to apply dominant carrier regulation to AT&T. As might be expected, AT&T's rivals appealed this action.
 It is interesting that it took over twelve years of competition in the IXC market before the FCC felt it was able to take this action.
 See FCC 95-427, Order In the Matter of Motion of AT&T Corp. to be Reclassified as a Non-Dominant Carrier, (Adopted October 12, 1995).